-• identify the needs of pupils with SEN as early as possible.
+- identify the needs of pupils with SEND as early as possible.

 This is most effectively done by gathering information from parents, education, health and care services and early years' setting prior to the child's entry into the school.

-- monitor the progress of all pupils in order to aid the identification of pupils with SEN. Continuous monitoring of pupils with SEN by their teachers will help to ensure that the pupils are able to reach their full potential. - make appropriate provision to overcome all barriers to learning and ensure pupils with SEN have full access to the National Curriculum.
-This will be coordinated by the SENCo and Headteacher and will be carefully monitored and reviewed termly in order to ensure that individual targets are being met and all pupils' needs are catered for. - work with parents to gain a better understanding of their child, and involve them in all stages of their child's education.
-This includes supporting them in terms of understanding SEN procedures and practices and providing regular feedback on their child's progress.
+The preschool will follow the flow chart (see Appendix I) working with parents/carers, preschool staff and child's key person, other professionals and SENDCo - monitor the progress of all pupils to aid the identification of pupils with SEND.
+Continuous monitoring of pupils with SEND by their teachers or key person will help to ensure that the pupils are able to reach their full potential. - make appropriate provision to overcome all barriers to learning and ensure pupils with SEND have full access to the National Curriculum or the Early Years Foundation Stage framework.
+This will be co-ordinated by the SENDCo and Head of School, or the preschool's supervisor and the child's key person at

-$^{\rm 1}$ Throughout the document, the word 'parent' is used to denote the adult who has parental responsibility for a child
+Little Acorns Preschool, and will be carefully monitored and reviewed termly in order to ensure that individual targets and/or developmental outcomes are being met and all pupils' needs are catered for.

-- work with and in support of outside agencies when the pupil's needs cannot be met by the school alone.
-Some of these services include Parent and Family Support Officer, Educational Psychology Service, Speech, Language and Communication Service, Children and Adult Mental Health Service (CAMHS), Orthoptist Department, Musgrove Park Hospital and Social, Emotional, Mental Health Support Service (SEMHS). - create a school environment where pupils can contribute to their own learning.
+- work with parents1 to gain a better understanding of their child, and involve them in all stages of their child's education and care.
+This includes supporting them in terms of understanding SEND procedures and practices and providing regular feedback on their child's progress. - work with and in support of outside agencies when the pupil's needs cannot be met by the school or preschool alone.
+Some of these services include Parent and Family Support Officer; Educational Psychology Service; Speech, Language and Communication Service; Children and Adult Mental Health Service (CAMHS); Orthoptist Department; Musgrove Park Hospital; and Social, Emotional, Mental Health Support Service (SEMHS). - create a school environment where pupils can contribute to their own learning.
 This means: encouraging relationships with adults in school so that pupils feel safe to voice their opinions of their own needs; encouraging pupils to help set their personal targets, and involving the pupils in checking their own progress against these targets.
-Pupils are also encouraged to participate in a wide range of school activities including the School Council, sports and afterschool clubs, and by being a responsible member of the school community.
+Pupils are also encouraged to participate in a wide range of school activities including the School Council, sports and afterschool clubs, and by being a responsible member of the school community. - In preschool we will support the child holistically, creating a nurturing and safe environment to support all areas of development supporting children's confidence.
+The preschool will work closely with the whole school and build a positive partnership with the reception class teacher to aid a smooth transition into school

-3. Responsibility for the coordination of SEN provision
+3. Responsibility for the coordination of SEND provision

-The person responsible for overseeing the provision for children with SEN is Gary Tucker (Head of School)
+The person responsible for overseeing the provision for children with SEND is Gary Tucker (Head of School)

-The person coordinating the day to day provision of education for pupils with SEN is Lisa Dunwood (SENCo)
+The person coordinating the day-to-day provision of education for pupils with SEND is Lisa Dunwood (SENDCo)

-4. Arrangements for coordinating SEN provision
+4. Arrangements for coordinating SEND provision

-The SENCo will hold securely details of all SEN records for individual pupils.
+The SENDCo will hold securely details of all SEND records for individual pupils.